 - LED – The light should be LED not incandescent.
 This saves on battery usage and gives you a very bright light.

-- Clip – The pocket clip should be stirdy.
+- Clip – The pocket clip should be sturdy.

 - Dual Mode – A low light mode for walking through the woods and a high beam mode for seeing stuff far away.

-Out of over 1,000 reviewers online, the Streamlight ProTac 1AA received 4.5 stars.
-Reviewers stated how, for the price, this flashlight is a best buy.
+Out of over 7,000 reviewers online, the Streamlight 88061 ProTac received 4.5 stars.
+Reviewers stated why, for the price, this flashlight is an excellent and strategic buy.
 Other reviewers like it for its small size and weight.
 Reviewers also mention how the flashlight is very bright compared to other flashlights they own.

-If you are looking for the best survival flashlight, the Streamlight ProTac 1AA is a great buy.
-It performs well compared to higher end models but, for only $37, this flashlight is very affordable.
-It uses regular AA batteries and is very rugged.
-The compact size suits it well for a bug out bag or emergency kit.
+If you are looking for the best survival flashlight, the Streamlight 88061 ProTac is a solid buy.
+It performs well compared to higher-end models but this flashlight is very affordable.
+It’s versatile in its battery usage and is tough and rugged.
+The compact size suits it well for a “bug out” bag or emergency kit.
 The rugged features of this flashlight will make sure it withstands abuse and drops.
 Click here to see the best prices for this flashlight.

 [schema type=”review” rev_name=”Streamlight ProTac 1AA” author=”Roger B. Blackburn” pubdate=”2013-11-29″ user_review=”4.5″ min_review=”0″ max_review=”5″ ]